SoptikHa2/video-summarizer/README.md

 | [Puella Magi Madoka Magica Ep 10](https://www.imdb.com/title/tt1773185/) | 1449 | 7.22% | 553 (38.15%) |

 # Known issues
 - Piping fails for some reason most of the time.
-This is in NOFIX state.
+This is in WONTFIX state.
 If someone fixes it, I'll accept the patch, but I won't fix it myself.
 The priority is smooth playback with VLC right now.